-We will provide 2 Ravenwood staff, and take 13-16 students (about half a public school class) out into the field for a full day (9am-3pm) of learning in nature every two weeks.
-Then, the class switches, and the group that stayed in the classroom comes out to the field.
+We provide 2-3 Ravenwood staff and take 10-30 students (about half a public school class) out into the field for a full day (9am-3pm) of learning on a regular basis throughout the fall and spring.
+Teachers and parent volunteers are encouraged to attend!

-At the end of the spring when the weather is warm and summer is almost here, we’ll take three days and two nights to host each class in a big fun overnight camp-out with the whole class, parent volunteers and teachers all together.
-The school must provide food but Ravenwood will host at Grizzly Base Scout Camp, with group camping, showers, a full commercial kitchen, indoor classroom/dining, and miles of hiking trails around the lake.
+At the end of the spring when the weather is warm and summer is almost here, we can take three days and two nights to host each class in a big fun overnight camp-out with the whole class, parent volunteers and teachers all together.
+The school must provide food.

 “Report after report … indicate shifts in perseverance, problem solving, critical thinking, leadership, teamwork, and resilience. … Nature may promote learning by improving learners’ attention, levels of stress, self-discipline, interest and enjoyment in learning, and physical activity and fitness.
 Nature also appears to provide a calmer, quieter, safer context for learning; a warmer, more cooperative context for learning. … It is time to take nature seriously as a resource for learning – particularly for students not effectively reached by traditional instruction.”